smogalt/smogalt/README.md

                 ,'  ,-----'   |        \
                 `--{__________)        \/

-im a student interested in compsci, networking and unix. mostly code in C💀 but im learning GO.
+im a student interested in compsci, networking and unix. mostly code in C but im learning GO.

 *if you want me to rewrite anything in rust its not going to happen but if you want to do it, go for it ¯\_(ツ)_/¯*